abuchin/patient_readmission_kaggle/README.md

 ## Future Work

 The project is designed to be extended with:
-- **Airflow Orchestration**: Automated workflow scheduling and pipeline execution
+- **Airflow Orchestration**: Automated workflow scheduling and pipeline execution (currently using cron/manual)
-- **Automated Retraining**: Trigger model retraining automatically when drift is detected
-- **Real-time Dashboard**: Live monitoring dashboard for model performance and drift metrics
+- **Real-time Dashboard**: Live monitoring dashboard for model performance and drift metrics (Streamlit/Grafana)
 - **HuggingFace Deployment**: Alternative deployment platform for wider accessibility
 - **Web Interface**: LLM-powered chatbot for dataset queries and explanations
 - **A/B Testing Framework**: Advanced comparison of model versions in production
 - **Feature Store**: Centralized feature engineering and storage
+- **Model Performance Monitoring**: Track actual accuracy/AUC in production (currently only drift detection)
+- **Concept Drift Detection**: Separate feature drift from label shift analysis
+- **SHAP-based Drift**: Explain which features contribute most to drift

 ## Requirements